Michael Edwards is the publications editor in the Office of University Communications and Marketing.

-A native of San Antonio, Michael joined UTSA in 2014 after working 24 years in publishing in Los Angeles, where his award-winning work, including nods from the Western Publications Association and the American Business Press, encompassed consumer and B2B magazines as well as book publishing.
+A native of San Antonio, Michael joined UTSA in 2014 after working 25 years in publishing in Los Angeles, where his award-winning work, including nods from the Western Publications Association and the American Business Press, encompassed consumer and B2B magazines as well as book publishing.

-A graduate of the School of Journalism and Mass Communication at Texas State University, Edwards was recognized among the top 1% of collegiate editors nationally during his senior year by the American Society of Magazine Editors in conjunction with the Columbia Scholastic Press Association.
-While at university, in addition to being editor in chief for two of the three years worked on the student magazine, he also held numerous editorial roles on the student newspaper and yearbook.
+A graduate of the School of Journalism and Mass Communication at Texas State University, Michael was recognized among the top 1% of collegiate editors nationally during his senior year by the American Society of Magazine Editors in conjunction with the Columbia Scholastic Press Association.
+While at university, in addition to being editor in chief for two of the three years he worked on the student magazine, he also held editorial roles on the student newspaper and yearbook.